arabog/pro4_classes/exer/event_driven_microservice/Setting_Up_a_Local_Env/instructn.md

 Below are the steps again to refresh your memory!
 In the steps below, venv is the name of the environment created, but you can name the environment anything you want.

+mk a dir and cd into it:
+mkdir local_env

 Create a Python3 virtual environment: python3 -m venv venv